It’s easy for beginner designers to

 left, a nice-looking, carefully crafted justified text with

-justified text, with inelegant gaps.
-On the right, a left
+automatically justified text, with inelegant gaps.
+On the

 Contrast

-shape, weight, direction or texture) to attract attention,
+size, shape, weight, direction or texture) to attract

-like calm or energy.
-If rhythm is the beat, contrast is the
+evoke emotions, like calm or energy.
+If rhythm is the beat,

 Mind the low contrast

-people with visual impairments, text on a colored background
+including people with visual impairments, text on a colored

-should have enough contrast to be easily readable.
-There are
+background should have enough contrast to be easily

 recommended.

-buttons on the right have combinations of colors that don’t
+The two buttons on the right have combinations of colors

 Text size contrast